“FREE Scrapbooking Layout Ideas” - 5 Layout Ideas To Creating Pages You’ll Love “Click Here Now”

 Rather than having a scrapbook page with four photos all of the size, crop three of the photos into the same size squares and trim a little off of the fourth photo, leaving it rectangular size.
 As you design the page, you can run the square photos horizontally or vertically and use the large photo on the opposite end of the page.
 The viewer will first be drawn to the large photo and then to the three smaller ones.

 Experiment cropping with different shapes.
-For the most part, you’ll want to stick with the basic oval, rectangular and square shapes.
-However, sometimes for special effects, you’ll want to cut a photo into a particular shape.
-For example, if you’re putting together a layout of a trip to Marine Land and have lots of photos of fish swimming around, cut three of the photos into the shape of fish.
-Use an ocean patterned background for the photos.
+For the most part, you'll want to stick with the basic oval, rectangular and square shapes.
+However, sometimes for special effects, you'll want to cut a photo into a particular shape.
+For example, if you're putting together a layout of a trip to Marine Land and have lots of photos of fish swimming around, cut three of the photos into the shape of fish.
+Use an ocean patterned background for the photos

 Here are two simple tips that will make your scrapbooks ooze with creativity!

-In this scrapbook tutorial for beginners, we’ve provided you with basic steps on how to crop photos.
-Remember that the main purpose for cropping photos is to enhance the overall look of your scrapbook pages.
-Whether it’s to remove the extras from a picture, to center the main focal point of a photo, or to draw special emphasis to your photos, let cropping help you create beautifully designed scrapbook pages.
+In this scrapbook tutorial for beginners, we've provided you with basic steps on how to crop photos.
+Remember that the main purpose of cropping photos is to enhance the overall look of your scrapbook pages.
+Whether it's to remove the extras from a picture, to center the main focal point of a photo, or to draw special emphasis to your photos, let cropping help you create beautifully designed scrapbook pages.